mekaron/articles/agilecontent/agilecontentcreation.md

 2. faster publishing - less risk, more value
 3. always a publishable version, so you can make the deadline even if you have underestimated the effect of hanging out in a bar the night before the deadline.
 4. early feedback from editors and therefore a broader perspective
-5. less pain when receiving feedback
+5. less pain when receiving feedback - the smaller the text the easier it is to incorporate even small changes
 6. early involvement of translators in the case of multilingual content

 Don't be afraid to actually publish your MVP, either to a focus group, or just to the world.
 No matter how hard it is to show people your process.